NikitaEvs/EmployeesDB/README.md

-# Solution of the first homework for YSDA DB course
+# Solution of the first homework for the YSDA DB course

 ## Description
 Implement basic graph operations using relational DBMS.
 All solutions are in the [main.sql](main.sql) file.

 ## Data model
 Data is stored in the adjacency list model.
-According to [this benchmark](https://explainextended.com/2009/09/24/adjacency-list-vs-nested-sets-postgresql/) it is more efficient to use recursive CTE than nested sets data model.
+According to [this benchmark](https://explainextended.com/2009/09/24/adjacency-list-vs-nested-sets-postgresql/), it is more efficient to use recursive CTE than a nested sets data model.

-So the schema is as following:
+So the schema is as follows:
 ```sql
 create table if not exists relations
 (